-Just the other day I was explaining the very basics of BJJ to a brand new white belt with no prior martial arts experience.
+Just the other day I was explaining the very basics of BJJ to a brand new white belt beginner with no prior martial arts experience.
 After 7+ years in the sport, I caught my self-taking a lot of things for granted.
 It is easy to forget how confusing it all was in the beginning, even though I had grappling martial arts experience.
 Stepping on the mats, a white belt’s expectations are very different from what they’ll get.
-Gettin your limbs twisted and bent is not as nearly unsettling as the feeling of utter powerlessness when getting choked. getting around the confusing and difficult white belt period requires putting the hours in, both on and off the mat.
-Yes, digital instructionals can help, but no one has to be pickier than a white belt.
+Getting your limbs twisted and bent is not as nearly unsettling as the feeling of utter powerlessness when getting choked. getting around the confusing and difficult white belt period requires putting the hours in, both on and off the mat.
+Yes, digital instructionals can help, but no one has to be pickier than a beginner white belt.
 After all, not all instructionals are the best DVD for white belts to learn from.

-The first priority of a white belt is orientation.
+The first priority of a white belt and any beginner in grappling martial arts is orientation.
 There’s no substitute for learning from an experienced instructor.
 The only way to learn BJJ is to do BJJ.
 However, you can’t be doing BJJ all day, every day.
 Even if you can, the instructors might not.
 So, how do you go about expanding your knowledge without getting lost in this very sensitive period?
-Grab yourself a few DVDs, but be really careful.
+Grab yourself a few beginner DVDs, but be really careful.
 If you start off with Eddie Bravo’s stuff you’ll only get lost an nothing is going to make sense.
 When trying to figure out what the best DVD for white belts is, the most important criteria is simplicity.
 A white belt should look to expand knowledge only in the areas of BJJ they’re learning about on the mats.
 Period!

-Best DVD For White Belts
+Best DVD For White Belts and Beginners

 Digital learning is a valuable tool for any grappler, regardless of level.
 It is very important to know what you’re looking for when selecting an instructional.
 For one, skip the YouTube videos, webinars and or partial instructions.
 To lessen the confusion go for structure.
 A DVD should make sense in terms how stuff area presented.
 If you can keep up with it while understanding how things link up, you’ve struck gold.
 Just be sure to demonstrate patience and not watch the last disc straight away in search of cool techniques.
 There is no cutting corners in BJJ, whether in real life or digital!